271 results found

 © 2017 Wiley-VCH Verlag GmbH & Co.KGaA.
 All rights reserved.
 Nanotechnology is already inherent in communication modules through the ubiquitous use of low cost, highly functional silicon integrated circuits.
 Motion processing units, portable biomedical sensors, and imaging sensors are discussed along with relevant nanotechnologies, both current and imminent.
 Nanotechnology-enhanced glucose sensors are expected in commercial glucose monitoring systems in the next few years.
 Nevertheless, advances in nanotechnology could soon play a significant role in the evolution of optical sensors for consumer electronics.
 Nanotechnology is expected to play a significant role in the technology evolution of organic light-emitting diode (OLED) devices.
 Nanotechnologies are of critical importance to the progress of liquid crystal displays (LCDs), electrophoretic, and electrochromic displays, all of whose operating principles fundamentally rely on nanoscaled structures.
 Nanotechnology is essential to the continuing advances in integrated electronics: increasing computational power, reducing device scale, and limiting energy consumption.

-Kiziroglou M, Becker T, Wright SW, et al., 2017, Three-Dimensional Printed Insulation For Dynamic Thermoelectric Harvesters With Encapsulated Phase Change Materials, IEEE Sensors Letters, Vol: 1, ISSN: 2475-1472
+Kiziroglou ME, Becker T, Wright SW, et al., 2017, Three-Dimensional Printed Insulation For Dynamic Thermoelectric Harvesters With Encapsulated Phase Change Materials, IEEE Sensors Letters, Vol: 1, Pages: 1-4

-Kiziroglou ME, Becker T, Yeatman EM, et al., 2017, Comparison of methods for static charge energy harvesting on aircraft, ISSN: 0277-786X
+Kiziroglou ME, Becker T, Yeatman EM, et al., 2017, Comparison of methods for static charge energy harvesting on aircraft, SPIE Conference on Smart Sensors, Actuators, and MEMS VIII, Publisher: SPIE-INT SOC OPTICAL ENGINEERING, ISSN: 0277-786X

 Kiziroglou ME, Boyle DE, Wright SW, et al., 2017, Acoustic power delivery to pipeline monitoring wireless sensors, ULTRASONICS, Vol: 77, Pages: 54-60, ISSN: 0041-624X